creativenucleus/strudel-sample-server/readme.md

 # Strudel Tasting Tray

+Serving Strudel samples!

-Serves samples for Strudel locally.
-I tried a couple of other solutions, but they didn't suit.
+This program sets up a local server to provide samples on localhost for use in [Strudel](https://strudel.cc/).
+I tried a couple of other solutions, but they didn't suit for different reasons.

+I wanted an easy way to serve named, and multiple, sample sets.

 This was built for me, so it's not refined for other users just now!